samlatif-uk/bill-unattended-test/README.md

 ## What we're looking for

-* Tests in a TDD/BDD style using Mocha/Jasmine and/or Nightwatch
+* Tests in a TDD/BDD style
 * Bill should be easy to understand
 * Good user experience
 * Simple and eloquent code